dbis-ilm/pipefabric/documentation/Operators.md

 #### slidingWindow ####

-`Pipe<T> Pipe::slidingWindow(WindowParams::WinType wt, unsigned int sz, unsigned int ei)`
+`Pipe<T> Pipe::slidingWindow(WindowParams::WinType wt, unsigned int sz, WindowOpFunc windowFunc, unsigned int ei)`

 This operator defines a sliding window of the given type and size on the stream.
 The window type `wt` can be row (count-based) or range (time-based) for which `sz` specifies the size (in tuples or milliseconds).
 In case of a range (time-based) window the `assignTimestamps` operator has to defined before on the stream.
+The optional `windowFunc` parameter can be used with a lambda function to modify each incoming tuple of the window.
 The optional parameter `ei` denotes the eviction interval, i.e. the time interval (in milliseconds) for for triggering the eviction of tuples from the window.
 In the following example a time-based sliding window of 60 seconds is created.
 The timestamp of the tuples is